GauravDhuri/missingskill-learning/javascript/javascriptAdvanced.md

 ## <span class="header2">Concept of 'this'</span>

 In JS, the keyword `this` is going to be used at multiple places which makes it essential that we understand how `this` keyword works.
 In simple terms, `this` points to a particular object.
-However, which object it point towards changes depending on how the function which includes `this` keyword is called.
+However, <span class="highlight">which object it point towards changes depending on how the function which includes `this` keyword is called</span> .

 There are four scenarios which can affect how `this` behaves :-
 1. Global Scope